livehands/azureenablement/README.md

-# azureenablement
+# Azure Enablement
-Power App and Azure Functions with PowerShell to enable the creation of resources in Azure in a Self-Service Manner.
+PowerApp and Azure Functions with PowerShell to enable the creation of resources in Azure in a Self-Service Manner.